neilrackett/cordova-plugin-inapppurchase-simulator/README.md

 inAppPurchase.getReceipt(); // Not currently implemented
 ```

-Don't forget to test your apps using the official App Store and/or Google Play sandbox environments before
+Don't forget to disable the simulator and test your apps using the official App Store and/or Google Play sandbox environments before going into production!

 Installation
 ------------

 ```
-cordova plugin add cordova-plugin-inapppurchase-sandbox
+cordova plugin add cordova-plugin-inapppurchase-simulator
 ```

 Use